xuankimtran/docs-1/pages/katalon-studio/how-to-guides/jenkins-tags-runtime.md

 ---
-title: "Passing scenario tags at runtime when building with Jenkins"
+title: "Passing feature file and scenario tags at runtime when building with Jenkins"
 sidebar: katalon_studio_docs_sidebar
 permalink: katalon-studio/how-to-guides/jenkins-tags-runtime.html
 description:
 ---
-When running automated tests, you might want to classify different scenarios into different tags for better management.
+When running automated tests, you might want to classify different features and scenarios into different tags for better management.

 This tutorial will guide you through how to set your scenario tags to be executed at runtime when Jenkins Build triggers your tests.